We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • Pricing: Tests can range in price from $45 for a single test to more than $100 for a comprehensive panel.
 Consider what tests you need and whether you want to bundle them together to get the best value.
 If you are interested in free or lower cost herpes tests, there are resources available.

-Your doctor will let you know whether you should get tested for herpes or another STI, and order a few different tests, including a virus antigen detection test, and/or an antibody test.
-They can also help you get treatment if you test positive.
+A doctor will let you know whether to get tested for herpes or another STI.
+They can order a few different tests, including a virus antigen detection test and antibody test.
+They can also help you get treatment if your test results are positive.

-Yes, you can test for herpes at home.
-Our list has three options to order an at-home herpes test: LetsGetChecked Herpes Test, Everlywell STD Test – Female, and myLAB Box At-Home Herpes Test.
+You can test for herpes at home with three of the tests on our list: LetsGetChecked Herpes Test, Everlywell STD Test – Female, and myLAB Box At-Home Herpes Test.

 Any of these tests could be a good choice if you’re comfortable taking your own blood sample.
 It can take up to 5 days to get your results online.